 Avoid power struggles.
 When you’re faced with a challenge, don’t see it as yet another epic war to battle through.
 See it as a teachable moment, one where you can both learn something new, with your child’s best interest at the forefront.

 Want a few tips to deal with power struggles?
-I’d love to share with you my free PDF, 5 Tips to Raising a Strong-Willed Child—at no cost to you.
+Join my newsletter and get my PDF, 5 Tips to Raising a Strong-Willed Child—at no cost to you.
 Discover 5 ways to nurture and work with—not against—your child’s inner spirit and strong personality:

 3. Change how you start your day